 Feedback: You are always welcome to set up an appointment, or come to my office hours to review your exams, or seek out feedback about your performance in class.
-Due to time constraints, privacy, and other concerns, it is not always possible to hand back exams and graded projects during class time.
-I am more than happy to allow you to review your exam, or to spend the time with you to explain how your project grade was calculated.
+I am more than happy to allow you to review your exam during office hours, or to spend the time with you to explain how your project grade was calculated.